Description of Accounts Relating to Financial Operations

-This chapter describes accounts that are to be used by Federal Accounting Agencies (FPA) for financial operations.
+This chapter describes accounts that are to be used by Federal Program Agencies (FPA) for financial operations.

 Title 31 United States Code 3513 prescribes authority to the Secretary of the Treasury to organize the accounting functions and procedures and financial reports to develop an effective and coordinated system of accounting and financial reporting that integrates and consolidates the accounting results of the federal government.

 - Account Setup

 Entities should submit all account action requests to the appropriate Fiscal Service contact as early in the current month as possible to allow for timely entity reporting the following month.
 Fiscal Service assigns account symbols and titles, fund groups, and fund account definitions per the principles and guidelines in the Title 7 of the General Accounting Office's (GAO) Policy and Procedures Manual for Guidance of Federal Agencies.
 Due to the multi-level approval process on new accounts, Fiscal Service will not process new accounts from business day three to business day eight of each month.

-For new account actions pursuant to authorizing legislation, Entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
-Steps for Entities to establish these new accounts include:
+For new account actions pursuant to authorizing legislation, entities must submit a completed Treasury Account Request form (FS Form 000109) to Fiscal Service, Budget Reporting Branch, Budget and Appropriations Analysis Section (BAAS) at email@example.com.
+Steps for entities to establish these new accounts include: